awsdocs/aws-proton-administrator-guide/doc_source/ag-schema.md

 When you create an environment and provide customized parameter values, AWS Proton uses the schema file to match, validate, and inject them into the moustache bracketed parameters in the associated CloudFormation IaC file\.
 For each property \(parameter\), provide a `name` and `type`\.
 Optionally, also provide a `description`, `default`,and `pattern`\.

-The defined parameters for the following example *standard* environment template schema include `vpc_cidr`, `subnet_one_cidr` and `subnet_two_cidr` with the `default` keyword and default values\.
+The defined parameters for the following example *standard* environment template schema include `vpc_cidr`, `subnet_one_cidr`, and `subnet_two_cidr` with the `default` keyword and default values\.
 When you create an environment with this environment template bundle schema, you can accept the default values or provide your own\.
 If a parameter *doesn't* have a default value and is listed as a `required` property \(parameter\), you must provide values for it when you create an environment\.

 The second example *standard* environment template schema lists the `required` parameter `my_other_sample_input`\.